andrewb47/getdata_project/CodeBook.md

 ## Coursera John Hopkins Getting and Cleaning Data Project
 ### Data Dictionary
 #### Introduction

-This document modifies and updates the codebook information provided with the original data and defines the variables used, summaries, other processing and any other relevant information.
+The source data is Human Activity Recognition Using Smartphones Dataset Version 1.0.
+This document modifies and updates the codebook information provided with the original data and defines the variables used, summaries, other processing and any other relevant information about the data.

 A description of the working of the R scripts is provided in the [README] [readme].
 The [Original README] [iwaal] provided with the source data is provided for reference.
 Relevant data from it is included in this document.